-School Board Resolution
+School Board Resolution - School Forest

 To become a School Forest, your application must include a copy of the School Board Resolution designating the site as a School Forest.
 Writing and submitting a proposal to the School Board is an important and necessary step.
 Make sure you contact the School Forest Staff before submitting your proposal.
 If done incorrectly, your application may be denied.
 Sample resolution